Studying Abroad Process.

 If you pass the Zertifikat (view sample)

-Living in Berlin: Berlin’s cosmopolitan atmosphere, cultural and intellectual riches, and solid educational tradition all play a part in an ECLA of Bard education.
+Living in Berlin: Berlin’s cosmopolitan atmosphere, cultural and intellectual riches, and solid educational tradition all play a part in an Bard College Berlin education.
 During the month of August, German immersion students will have ample time together with faculty and/or independently to explore Berlin’s cultural heritage and continued development.
-Please see below the wonderful Student Guide to Berlin, ECLA provides!
+Please see below the wonderful Student Guide to Berlin!

 Dates of the Berlin program: